omarhossam750/wikipedia-scraper/README.md

 	save_to_html() # this function has the same minor issue we will solve it soon
 ```

-that's it now you know how to use this script!
+that's it now you know how to use this script, if you find any issue don't be shy to tell us in issues tab!

 ### License

 This project is under [MIT license](https://github.com/omarhossam750/wikipedia-scraper/blob/main/LICENSE)